 On Tuesday, Feb 11, 2020, Reverend Dr. Robert M. Grant, Jr (Senior Pastor, The Father’s Way Church – Warrenton) opened the Virginia House of Delegates legislative session with one of the most inspiring and convicting prayers that has ever been offered to an assembly of legislators.
 It took all members present totally by surprise.
+For the full post, go here.
 You can watch the prayer its entirety here: Prayer

 Free Bible and The Constitution Course

 The achievement of Christian self-government with union is one of the most exciting and miraculous stories of history.
 This is our story.
 God brought together 13 extremely diverse colonies into a permanent union, the first Christian Constitutional Republic; the freest nation based on the principles of His Word since the nation of Israel.

 This is a great presentation by The Foundation for American Christian Education of the “inseparability” of the Bible from our Constitution and is appropriate for all ages – middle school and beyond.
 To register, go here.

 Christianity and Politics in an Age of Upheaval